-At PwC Canada, trust is core to our purpose and key to our ability to be more resilient and accountable and deliver sustained outcomes for our stakeholders.
+At PwC Canada, trust is core to our purpose and key to our ability to be more resilient and accountable and deliver sustained outcomes for all our stakeholders.
 In order to help organizations build trust, we know that we need to be trusted and accountable ourselves.
-And while we do have a long-standing reputation for trust through our financial reporting and compliance work, we know we need to do more.
 Like all organizations, we need to stay ahead of rising expectations around issues like transparency and community impact, as well as key global trends-such as increased skepticism and declining confidence in institutions-that are making trust a critical business imperative.

-To hold ourselves accountable, we set out to learn everything we could about the tangible and intangible factors that contribute to trust.
+To hold ourselves accountable, we've set out to learn everything we could about the tangible and intangible factors that contribute to trust.
 From there, we created a framework that identifies what drives trust in our organization, the situations where trust matters most and the metrics we can use to ensure we're living up to our purpose and values.

 Explore our Trust Roadmap here.